RCR NZ Electrical Air Conditioning Service Specialist

-HHS’s heating standards requires a fixed heating device that can effectively heat the area to 18°C. More specific, there are a few factors to be aware of and the calculation proceeds as follows:
+HHS’s heating standards require a fixed heating device that can effectively heat the area to 18°C. More specifically, there are a few factors to be aware of and the calculation proceeds as follows:

 - The minimum calorific value is calculated through the “Heating Assessment Tool” provided by the government lease website or based on the formulas in the HHS regulations, and tools and links are recommended – https://www.tenancy.govt.nz/heating-tool/